huangfrederick/huangfrederick.github.io/work.md

-      Pectus carinatum (“pigeon chest”) is a congenital deformity treated primarily with compression braces (or surgery in more extreme cases) requiring 12–18 months of therapy and frequent manual recalibration during adolescence to maintain an optimal pressure between 1–3 psi, despite a nominal 9 month timeline. <a href = "/assets/Symposium Poster.pdf">This</a> project applied a systems-level engineering approach to improve upon status quo by developing a system that: (1) monitors brace pressure in real time and (2) allows on-the-fly adjustments.
+      Pectus carinatum (“pigeon chest”) is a congenital deformity treated primarily with compression braces (or surgery in more extreme cases) requiring 12–18 months of therapy and frequent manual recalibration during adolescence to maintain an optimal pressure between 1–3 psi, despite a nominal 9 month timeline. <a href = "/assets/Symposium Poster .pdf">This</a> project applied a systems-level engineering approach to improve upon status quo by developing a system that: (1) monitors brace pressure in real time and (2) allows on-the-fly adjustments.
 Integrating sensors and feedback mechanisms, the design streamlined the clinical process and reduced treatment variability to enhance patient outcomes.